dpipkin/udacity-nyc-subway/nyc-subway-answers.md

 # Section 1.
 Statistical Test

 ### 1.1 Which statistical test did you use to analyze the NYC subway data?
 Did you use a one-tail or a two-tail P value?
 What is the null hypothesis?
 What is your p-critical value?
 I used a Mann-Whitney U-test to analyze the subway/weather data.
-I did a two tailed test with an alpha of .05.
-I'm not sure how to calculate a p-critical value for a U distribution, but I used the p-value to test my hypothesis.
+This test tries to determine whether one distribution is more likely to generate a higher value than another.
+This is perfect for our question: Do more people ride the NYC subway when it is raining or when it is not raining?
+Our null hypothesis is that the probability that a random hourly entry record drawn from our non-rainy days has a 50/50 chance of being greater than a random hourly entry record from our rainy days.
+In formal language, this is expressed as:
+**H<sub>0</sub>: P(x > y) = 0.5**
+**H<sub>A</sub>: P(x > y) &ne; 0.5**
+Where *H<sub>0</sub>* is the null hypothesis, *H<sub>A</sub>* is the alternative hypothesis, *x* is a random hourly entry from our non-rainy days, and *y* is a random hourly entry from our rainy days.
+The p-critical value is 0.05.

 ### 1.2 Why is this statistical test applicable to the dataset?
 In particular, consider the assumptions that the test is making about the distribution of ridership in the two samples.
 I would have used a Z-test for this dataset because our sample sizes were much greater than 30, that assumes the data is normally distributed.